-(a) Whenever a party seeks an order for money to be deposited by the clerk in an interest bearing account, the party shall prepare a form of order in accord with the following. (b) The following form of standard order shall be used for the deposit of registry funds into interest bearing accounts or the investment of such funds in an interest-bearing instrument: IT IS ORDERED that the clerk invest the amount of \$ in an automatically renewable (type of account or instrument, i.e., time certificate, treasury bill, passbook), in the name of the clerk, U.S. District Court, at (name of bank, savings and loan, brokerage house, etc.), said funds to remain invested pending further order of the court.
-IT IS FURTHER ORDERED that the clerk shall be authorized to deduct a fee from the income earned on the investment equal to 10 percent of the income earned while the funds are held in the court's registry fund, regardless of the nature of the case underlying the investment and without further order of the court.
-The interest payable to the U.S. Courts shall be paid prior to any other distribution of the account.
-Investments having a maturity date will be assessed the fee at the time the investment instrument matures.
-IT IS FURTHER ORDERED that counsel presenting this order personally serve a copy thereof on the clerk or his financial deputy.
-Absent the aforesaid service, the clerk is hereby relieved of any personal liability relative to compliance with this order.
+- (a) Whenever a party seeks an order for money to be deposited by the clerk in an interest bearing account, the party shall prepare a form of order in accord with the following. - (b) The following form of standard order shall be used for the deposit of registry funds into interest bearing accounts or the investment of such funds in an interest-bearing instrument:

+IT IS ORDERED that the clerk invest the amount of \$ in Court Registry Investment System ("CRIS"), which is administered by the Administrative Office of the United States Courts under 28 USC § 2045, and said funds to remain invested pending further Order of the Court.

+IT IS FURTHER ORDERED that the Administrative Office of the Courts is authorized and directed by this Order to deduct the investment services fee for the management of investments in the CRIS and the registry fee for maintaining accounts deposited with the Court.

-28 U.S.C. § 2041-2042 Fed.
+Related Authority: 28 U.S.C. § 2041-2042 Fed.
 R. Bankr.
 P. 7067 Fed.
 R. Civ.
-P. 67 District of Idaho General Order No. 70
+P. 67 District of Idaho General Order No. 257 LBR 7067.2